Rugrats: Live action film

 On July 16, 2018, It was announced that Paramount Pictures had greenlit a live-action/CGI hybrid feature film which was last set for a January 29, 2021 release date.
 Originally, it had been set for a November 13, 2020 release, and then was pushed back, with Clifford the Big Red Dog taking its old slot.
-But on November 12, 2019, the live-action/CGI hybrid film was removed from Paramount's release schedule.
+But on November 12, 2019, the live-action/CGI hybrid film was removed from Paramount's release schedule replacing it with Paramount Animation's Rumble.
 In October 2024, it was announced that the film was back on track at Paramount with Jason Moore on board to direct with Mikey Day and Streeter Seidell setting to pen the script.

 Spin-offs and reboot

 Rugrats Pre-School Daze, also known as Angelica and Susie's School Daze, is a spin-off that follows Angelica Pickles and Susie Carmichael as preschool students.
 Arlene Klasky and Gábor Csupó were its creators and executive producers.
 It was announced in 2001 as the first spin-off for Rugrats, and initially received a 13-episode order.
 Though it was reportedly a "highly-anticipated" part of the March 2002 upfront presentation, the series was reduced to four television specials.
 This decision was reached after Nickelodeon shifted its focus to the All Grown Up! spin-off following the rating success of "All Growed Up".
 Rugrats Pre-School Daze was first shown in the United States between November 2008 and December 2008.
 The series carried a TV-Y parental rating, meaning that it was judged as "designed to be appropriate for all children".

-In 2005, Paramount Home Entertainment released all four episodes of Rugrats Pre-School Daze on the DVDs for the Rugrats: Tales from the Crib movies.
-The first two were released on the Snow White DVD, while the last two were on the one for Three Jacks and a Beanstalk.
+All four episodes of Rugrats Pre-School Daze were included as bonus episodes on the DVDs for the Rugrats: Tales from the Crib movies.
+The first two were included on the Snow White DVD, released in 2005, while the last two were on the one for Three Jacks and a Beanstalk, released in 2006.
 The series was once available on the iTunes Store and Amazon Instant Video, but the episodes were later removed from both platforms.
 All episodes are available on Hulu.
 Variety's Brian Steinberg felt that the series' concept could be retooled as part of a Rugrats reboot, where the baby protagonists would be shown in preschool and Angelica in kindergarten.
 On May 14, 2020, it was announced that the reboot was delayed until 2021. it was announced that Nickelodeon had given a series order to a 26-episode revival of the series, executive produced by Klasky, Csupó, and Germain.
 The reboot premiered on Paramount+ on May 27, 2021.
 The reboot also began airing on Nickelodeon on August 20, 2021.